brkarcher/brkarcher.github.io/shadow.md

 Brother Kedsen fidgeted, looking stopped up like a bottle of sparkling wine.

-"I was hoping to know what you thought," the Chancellor pressed.
+"I was hoping to know what you thought," the chancellor pressed.

 "Administrative problems," he mumbled.
 "The new king's court won't like their new clerical peer, Bishop Irthul, so he'll be gone before the month is out, and then..."